-Akcea's development and patent expenses increased for the three months ended March 31, 2019, compared to the same period in 2018 as a result of the one-time \$75 million sublicense fee it paid to Ionis in Akcea common stock for Ionis' portion of the license fee Akcea received from Novartis in the first quarter of 2019.
+Akcea's development and patent expenses increased for the six months ended June 30, 2019, compared to the same period in 2018 as a result of the one-time \$75 million sublicense fee it paid to Ionis in Akcea common stock for Ionis' portion of the license fee Akcea received from Novartis in the first quarter of 2019.
+Excluding this one-time sublicense fee, Akcea's development expenses decreased primarily from AKCEA-APO(a)- L{Rx} , because Akcea has transitioned all further development of AKCEA-APO(a)- L{Rx} to Novartis.

-Akcea's SG&A expenses increased in the three months ended March 31, 2019 compared to the same period in 2018, primarily because Akcea was continuing to build its commercial infrastructure and advance commercialization activities necessary to successfully launch TEGSEDI and WAYLIVRA.
+Akcea's SG&A expenses increased in the three and six months ended June 30, 2019 compared to the same periods in 2018, primarily because Akcea was continuing to build its commercial infrastructure and advance commercialization activities necessary to successfully launch TEGSEDI and WAYLIVRA.
 For each period presented, we allocated a portion of Ionis' SG&A expenses to Akcea for work we performed on Akcea's behalf.
 We include these allocated expenses in Akcea's SG&A expenses in the table above.
 All amounts exclude non-cash compensation expense related to equity awards.

 In the first quarter of 2019, we began sharing profits and losses for TEGSEDI with Akcea under our TTR licensing agreement.
 As Akcea is the principal for all commercial activities related to the TTR License Agreement, Akcea records all activities related to TEGSEDI on a gross basis in its statement of operations based on the nature of the activity, including revenues, cost of products sold and sales and marketing expenses.
-Ionis' share of the net profit/loss from commercializing TEGSEDI is separately presented on Akcea's statement of operations on the line titled "Profit/loss share for TEGSEDI commercialization activities".
-This represents the amount Ionis owes Akcea under the licensing agreement for its share of the net profit/loss of TEGSEDI commercialization activities during the period.
-For the three months ended March 31, 2019, profit/loss share for TEGSEDI commercialization activities was \$9.1 million.
-We eliminate this amount in our consolidated results.
+Ionis' share of the net profit/loss from commercializing TEGSEDI is separately presented on Akcea's statement of operations on the line titled "Profit (loss) share for TEGSEDI commercialization activities".
+Since TEGSEDI is currently generating a loss, this represents the amount Ionis owes Akcea under the licensing agreement for its share of the net loss of TEGSEDI commercialization activities during the period.
+For the three and six months ended June 30, 2019, our share of losses for TEGSEDI commercialization activities was \$11.5 million and \$20.5 million, respectively.
+We eliminate these amounts in our consolidated results.